h2non/riprova/README.rst

 Small, generic and versatile `Python`_ library providing retry mechanisms with multiple backoff strategies for failed operations.

-For an brief introduction about backoff mechanisms for potential failure operations, `read this article`_.
+For an brief introduction about backoff mechanisms for potential failed operations, `read this article`_.

 Features